 Treatment and prognosis

-- medical treatment in minor cases
+- medical treatment in minor cases with agents that inhibit gastric acid production 9

 - surgery for advanced and resistant cases; fundoplication (for example Nissen-Rossetti, Dor or Toupet technique 6-8) is the operation of choice, it can be done endoscopically or open surgery; a fold from the gastric fundus is wrapped around the lower esophageal junction to enforces the action of the sphincter